baldhat/ml3d_msn/README.md

 We provide an EMD implementation for point cloud comparison, which only needs $O(n)$ memory and thus enables dense point clouds  (with 10,000 points or over) and large batch size.
 It is based on an approximated algorithm (auction algorithm) and cannot guarantee a (but near) bijection assignment.
 It employs a parameter $\epsilon$ to balance the error rate and the speed of convergence.
 Smaller $\epsilon$ achieves more accurate results, but needs a longer time for convergence.
 The time complexity is $O(n^2k)$, where $k$ is the number of iterations.
 We set a $\epsilon = 0.005, k = 50$ during training and a $\epsilon = 0.002, k = 10000$ during testing.
 Please refer to`emd/README.md` for more details.

+### chamfer3D
+We provide also chamfer 3d implementation from [Stanford course](http://graphics.stanford.edu/courses/cs468-17-spring/LectureSlides/L14%20-%203d%20deep%20learning%20on%20point%20cloud%20representation%20(analysis).pdf) on 3D deep Learning

+Include a **CUDA** version, and a **PYTHON** version with pytorch standard operations.
+NB : In this depo, dist1 and dist2 are squared pointcloud euclidean distances, so you should adapt thresholds accordingly.

+- [x] F - Score
 ### Citation

 If you find our work useful for your research, please cite: